VishnuGopireddy/hackerearth/README.md

 # Hacker-Earth
-#My solutions for problem on www.hackerearth.com
+Solutions for problem on www.hackerearth.com
-Mostly written in Python 3.xx.
+Mostly written in Python 3.xx. and 2.xx